Yu-Gi-Oh! Master Duel

 Yu-Gi-Oh!
 Master Duel is a free-to-play digital collectible card game based on the Yu-Gi-Oh!
 Trading Card Game, developed and published by Konami for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Android, and iOS.

-It was initially released January 19, 2022 for consoles and PC to positive reviews and rapidly climbed to the top of the Steam charts.
-On February 6, Konami announced the game had been downloaded over 10 million times.
+Initially released on January 19, 2022 for consoles and PC it rapidly climbed to the top of the Steam charts with over 10 million downloads by February 6.
 The game would later on be released in a few regions to iOS and Android January 26, 2022, with many more regional launches on February 2, 2022.

 Development

 Development of the title began in 2019 as a follow on from Yu-Gi-Oh!
 Duel Links, released in 2017.
 Konami wanted to develop a new game that would appeal to more experienced players, as opposed to Duel Links which was for more casual players.
 During the development of the game, the idea arose of implementing a game mode that could be played alone, participating in duels against the AI.
 This eventually led to the implementation of Solo Mode in Master Duel.
 The game's music was mainly composed by Yasunori Nishiki.